(1166 words – 4 min read) So, you want to become a film director. But where do you start with this thing called passion?

 Theory to reality, that’s the key.

 It’s learning the fundamentals first, combining it with the theory, and then working out which direction you want to go.
 Film director, producer, DoP( Director of Photography), writer, art direction.
-So much choice.
+So much choice (check my list with 30 production roles if you want more ideas of what direction to take).
 You may feel yourself ready with an idea to get funding from your local film body, then going and shooting it.

 James Cameron once said, “Pick up a camera.
 Shoot something.
 No matter how small, no matter how cheesy, no matter whether your friends or your sister star in it.
 Put your name on it as director.
 Now you’re a director.
 Everything after that, you’re just negotiating your budget and your fee.”